jundalisay/spblist/content/en/social/economics/balance-sheet.md

 - at the venue without the smartphone, or
 - outside of the venue via a smartphone or video streaming.

-Likewise, a familty can eat dinner:
+Likewise, a family can eat dinner:
 - without using any money by cooking it themselves and serving it to each other, using family-relatonship bound by family morals, or
-- by using money by going to a restaurant, using customer-seller-relationship bound by commercial morals
+- by using money by going to a restaurant, using customer-seller-relationship bound by commercial morals*

+{{< n n="Cavemen would not have commercial morals.
+They would just run away after eating, or even raid the restaurant to get all the food.
+Morals are do's and don'ts that are based on feeling instead of reason.
+It is natural and reasonable for cavemen to steal and plunder because their feelings, just as those of animals, never extend to other creatures." >}}

 The current economic system only uses money, and commercial morals, and fails without it.
 Our points-based system frees up an economy by allowing a second, lower-cost mode, using more of the family-friends-morals instead of buyer-seller-morals.